MicrosoftDocs/customer-insights/ci-docs/journeys/push-messages.md

 ## Create push notification messages

-After you create your mobile app configuration, you can start creating push notification messages by going to **Customer Insights - Journeys** > **Channels** > **Push notifications** and selecting **+New push notification** in the top ribbon. **+New push notification** will take you to the push notification message editor.
+After you create your mobile app configuration, you can start creating push notification messages by going to **Customer Insights - Journeys** > **Channels** > **Push notifications** and selecting **+New push notification** in the top ribbon. **+New push notification** takes you to the push notification message editor.

 > [!div class="mx-imgBorder"]
 > ![Push editor screenshot.](media/real-time-marketing-push-notification.png "Push editor screenshot")

-In the push notification message editor, you can enter a title, a subtitle, a message, an image, and preview how your message would appear in iOS and Android.
+In the push notification message editor, you can enter a title, a subtitle, a message, an image, and preview how your message appears in iOS and Android.

-Using the On-click behavior field, you can also specify the message behavior when customers tap on the message in their mobile phones.
+Using the **On-click behavior** field, you can also specify the message behavior when customers tap on the message in their mobile phones.
 - **Open the app**: Opens the mobile application.
 - **Open the browser**: Opens a specified URL.

 Try test-sending the push notification to your mobile app configuration or add it to a journey to see how it can be used.
 To stop messages from being sent, you can deactivate or delete them.

 ## Push notification images

-To add images to push notifications, select any image from the Library or upload a new one by selecting the **Choose an image** field on the push notification message editor.
+To add images to push notifications, select any image from the library or upload a new one by selecting the **Choose an image** field on the push notification message editor.
 When you add images, Copilot suggests images that match your content.

 There are some other considerations for images in push notifications:

-* Images might be subject to platform size limits for iOS and Android.
+- Images might be subject to platform size limits for iOS and Android.
-* The image ratio should be 2:1 for best viewing in push notifications.
+- The image ratio should be 2:1 for best viewing in push notifications.
-* You can preview the message and image in both iOS and Android.
+- You can preview the message and image in both iOS and Android.

 ## Personalize your push notifications

-As with the email editor, you can personalize push notifications to insert dynamic data that is unique to each notification recipient.
+As with the email editor, you can personalize push notifications to insert dynamic data that's unique to each notification recipient.

 To personalize a push notification:

 1. Select the **Personalization** ![The Personalization button.](media/real-time-marketing-personalization2.png "The Personalization button") button in the **Message** field.
-1. Select **Select a data field** to choose a data source.
+1. Choose a data source by selecting **Select a data field**.
 Your data source can be based on an **Audience**, a **Trigger**, or **Compliance**.
-1. After choosing the data source, you can search for the specific attribute or trigger you want.
+1. After choosing the data source, search for the specific attribute or trigger you want.
 1. Add a **Label** to quickly identify your token in the message content.

 When you send the push notification from a journey, it automatically populates the token according to the attribute you selected.